55 Bishopsgate shortlisted for the Planning Awards 2025

 The executive summaries for the award entries reads,

-BEST USE OF ARTS, CULTURE OR SPORT IN PLACEMAKING: This iconic tower will house the permanent home for the London Centre., a celebration of planning, urban design and architecture in London.
-The Centre will culturally enrich the area with a free to visit public exhibition centred around the spectacular London model, curated ever-changing displays, a learning centre for schools and students, conference facilities as well as skills and training.
-The London Centre will curate a public Sky Garden and viewing terrace at 280m high offering all communities free to visit spectacular 360-degree views over London; an inclusive cultural destination delivering a welcoming 7-day and evening City for all communities.
+Best Use of Arts, Culture, or Sports in Placemaking: This iconic tower will house the permanent home for the London Centre, championing and celebrating London's built environment.
+The Centre will culturally enrich the area with a free to visit public exhibition centred around the spectacular London models alongside curated and changing exhibitions, a learning centre for schools and students, conference facilities, and skills training areas.
+The London Centre will curate a public Sky Garden and viewing terrace at 280m hight, offering all communities free to visit and spectacular 360-degree views over London.

 These places on the shortlist for the Planning Awards great testament to the hard work and dedication of the whole project team, from client to key stakeholders and the skilled design team here at AFK Studios and our consultants.
 It was a truly collaborative design process to deliver more office and cultural placemaking space at the heart of the City of London.